REALTY

 NOTE

-To make your project as concrete as possible and show the seller that you are a serious buyer, you can specify the desired move-in date, the type of renovations you plan to undertake, and the amount of the deposit given to the notary upon signing the sales agreement or preliminary contract (see below).
+To show the seller that you are a serious buyer, you can specify the desired move-in date, the type of renovations you plan to carry out, and the amount of the deposit given to the notary upon signing the preliminary sales agreement or sale commitment (see below).

 Finally, you can send your purchase offer by email or by registered mail with acknowledgment of receipt.
 It can be addressed to the real estate agent handling the sale or directly to the owner.

-To increase your chances of acquiring the property of your dreams, rely on experts.
+To increase your chances of acquiring the property of your dreams, it’s always best to rely on experts.
 At Maison Kyka, we are committed to providing our clients with the best possible experience.
-Having successfully completed numerous purchase, renovation, and decoration projects, we understand how important it is to be well-supported—and how much the effort is worth!
-Get a simulation, tell us about your project, and benefit from the sharp and insightful advice of our experts.
+Having successfully completed numerous purchase, renovation, and decoration projects, we understand how important it is to be well-supported, and how much it’s all worth it in the end!
+Get started with a simulation, tell us about your project, and make the most of our experts’ sharp and insightful advice.

 Answer a few questions and receive a personalized estimate for your real estate project